SandyPham823/FullStack.MicroWebApplication-Server/README.md

 ## Prime 5 Messenger Application
 #### Welcome to group 5's messenger web service!
 With Prime 5, you can use the 5 senses with:
 * Calling/ Video calling
-* Find a resturaunt/ places between you and your friends!
 * And so much more!
 	* Make groups
 	* Show off your interests